 You'll need a strategy to establish a new information hierarchy in the existing SharePoint site.
 Organisations will also want to take advantage of the extra design options available with new SharePoint themes.
 Some branding requires PowerShell to implement.

 Should an organisation be planning a migration away from an older version of SharePoint or planning a revamp of an existing SharePoint instance, it should consider taking advantage of the features available with modern SharePoint.

-To discuss a more modern SharePoint experience for your organisation, please get in touch
+To find out more about migrating to a more modern SharePoint experience for your organisation: